Chiang Mai freehold condo buildings under the 49% foreign quota

 What "Chiang Mai Freehold Condos" Actually Means

 A Chiang Mai freehold condo is a registered unit inside a condominium building where foreign ownership is permitted under the 49% foreign freehold quota set by the Thai Condominium Act.
 The building registers ownership at the Land Office, the buyer receives a chanote-equivalent unit title, and the foreign buyer is entered into the building's foreign quota register.
 That is the clean, legal version.
+The sub-district map most listings hide.

 In Chiang Mai specifically, freehold quota status varies massively by sub-district.
 Older Nimman buildings completed around 2010-2015 are often near or at quota because the location moat attracted foreign buyers early.
 Santitham buildings frequently have quota headroom because the marketing reach was thinner.
 Old City low-rises are mixed and need to be checked individually.
 The first useful question is not "is this freehold?" but "is freehold quota actually available to me in this building today?"